JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 <img src="NewKotlinProjectURL.png" width="638" alt="Importing Kotlin settings when creating a project from URL"/>

 <note>
 It seems pointless to keep two projects using the same DSL scripts on one server, as such projects will be identical.
 All changes to the one project will be replicated to another.
-But since TeamCity 2019.2 it is possible to customize generation of project settings with help of [DSL context parameters](#contextParameters).
+But, since TeamCity 2019.2, it is possible to customize generation of project settings with help of [DSL context parameters](#contextParameters).
 </note>

 <anchor name="contextParameters"/>

 ### Using Context Parameters in DSL

-Since TeamCity 2019.2 you can customize the DSL generation behavior using context parameters configured in the TeamCity UI.
+Since TeamCity 2019.2, you can customize the DSL generation behavior using context parameters configured in the TeamCity UI.
 Context parameters are specified as a part of the project [versioned settings](storing-project-settings-in-version-control.md#Synchronizing+Settings+with+VCS) in the UI.

 With context parameters, it is possible to maintain a single Kotlin DSL code and use it in different projects on the same TeamCity server.
-Each of these projects can have own values of context parameters and the same DSL code can produce different settings based on values of these parameters.
+Each of these projects can have own values of context parameters, and the same DSL code can produce different settings based on values of these parameters.

 <note>

-Currently, if Kotlin DSL uses context parameters then the settings of such projects cannot be edited via the TeamCity UI (see [TW-63565](https://youtrack.jetbrains.com/issue/TW-63565) for the details).
+Currently, if Kotlin DSL uses context parameters then the settings of such projects cannot be edited via the TeamCity UI (see [TW-63565](https://youtrack.jetbrains.com/issue/TW-63565) for details).

 </note>